 If something happens and your financial situation changes you could end up having to repay your mortgage a lot earlier than you had initially expected to.
 In doing so, you may be presented with a charge by your lender.
 This is known as an Early Repayment Charge (ERC).

 The ERC is calculated as a percentage of the amount that you owe.
 For example, if you manage to pay off your £100,000 mortgage early and your ERC is 2%, you would be charged £2,000 penalty as you have essentially broken the fixed contract.

 We regularly witness people being given an ERC because they think that they can get away with paying off their fixed-rate early, not realising that they will in-fact be charged.
 For example, people who know that their fixed rate is due to end soon may start to look up deals for the next fixed-rate mortgage they wish to move onto.

 If they find a great deal and they think that the rate may increase, they may look to pay off the rest of their fixed-rate payments in order to switch to this new deal, even though this of course comes with additional charges.

 We also advise that you avoid chasing “headline” deals, those glamorous looking deals you see widely advertised.
 Chances are your circumstances may be different anyway and you’re not guaranteed to get it at the rate you were hoping for.

-Remember that the lowest rates come with the highest setup fees which some customers are keen to avoid.
-Get in Touch today for more fixed-rate Mortgage Advice in Hull.
-If you are First-Time Buyers or Moving House in Hull and would like more information or some help with a fixed-rate mortgage, our dedicated mortgage advisors will be on hand to provide any assistance they can.
+Remember that the lowest rates come with the highest setup fees which some customers are keen to avoid. get in touch today for more fixed-rate Mortgage Advice in Hull.
+If you are first time buyers in Hull or moving house in Hull and would like more information or some help with a fixed-rate mortgage, our dedicated mortgage advisors will be on hand to provide any assistance they can.